Dhanyasri Bolla

 🌟 Vice President

-Skills: Leadership, Community Engagement, Project Coordination, Team Management, Event Strategy
+Skills: Leadership, Community Engagement, Project Coordination, Team Management, Event Strategy, Budgeting

 💰 Financial Officer